Mario-Duarte/HTML5-Banner-Builder-Tool/readme.md

-# HTML5 Banners Framework
+# HTML5 Banners Builder Tool

-Created this framework using gulp to automate the process of building HTML5 banners and save time while building large campaigns.
+Created this tool using gulp to automate the process of building HTML5 banners and save time while building large campaigns.

-This framework fits those who prefer to develop banners by hand coding them opposed to use unreliable tools or software that require the use of external libraries.
+This tool fits those who prefer to develop banners by hand coding them opposed to use unreliable tools or software that require the use of external libraries.

-From junior to the more experience developer, any one can take advantage and use this simple framework.
+From junior to the more experience developer, any one can take advantage and use this simple tool.

 ***Important!*** V.3 is not backwards compatible, if you just upgraded it will require some changes in the structure of your folder, see bellow for the new folder structure.